-You are going to love this homemade mac n’ cheese recipe.
+You are going to love this Creamy Homemade Macaroni and Cheese recipe, because it is so easy to make and tastes infinitely better than anything you can buy at the store.
 All you need are a few simple ingredients and just 20 minutes to make the best macaroni and cheese ever.

 Mac n’ cheese is the ultimate comfort food.
 After trying this super-easy, super-creamy macaroni and cheese recipe, you will never go back to the boxed stuff again!

 Begin by cooking your dry pasta in a large pot of salted boiling water according to the package directions, which usually takes 8 – 10 minutes.
 Next, make your cheese sauce!
 Cheese sauce, also known as Mornay sauce, is the key to creamy, crowd-pleasing mac n’ cheese.

 To make the sauce, begin by whisking together equal amounts of butter and flour over medium heat to make a roux, which helps thicken the sauce.
 Whisk until it forms a paste that is golden brown in color and has a slightly toasted aroma.
 Next, whisk in the milk to form a white sauce (called béchamel) until it is thick enough to coat the back of a spoon.

 Stir in the grated cheddar cheese until the sauce is smooth and velvety.
 Finally, stir in your cooked pasta until it is completely coated in the sauce.

 Can Pasta Make You Gain Weight?

 From a nutritional standpoint, no single food alone has the ability to make you gain weight.
 However, pasta dishes do have a high calorie content, as they contain an average of nearly 250 calories for per cup.

 Therefore, if you frequently eat pasta, you will have to be more mindful of your serving sizes.
 You should also pay closer attention to the sauces and seasonings that come with them.
 For a recipe like this Mac and Cheese, portion control is key!